bootstrap-vue/bootstrap-vue/docs/components/alert/README.md

 with the .sr-only class.

 ### Additional content inside alerts
-Alerts can also contain additional HTML elements like headings and paragraphs, which will be styled with the appropriate color matching the variant.
+`<b-alerts>` can also contain additional HTML elements like headings and paragraphs, which will be styled with the appropriate color matching the variant.

 #### Color of links within alerts:
-Use the `.alert-link` utility class to quickly provide matching colored links within any alert.
+Use the `.alert-link` utility CSS class to quickly provide matching colored links within any alert.

 ### Dismissing
-Using the `dismissible` prop it’s possible to dismiss any alert inline.
+Using the `dismissible` prop it’s possible to dismiss any `<b-alert>` inline.
 This will add a close `X` button.  use the `dismiss-label` to change the hidden label text associated with the dismiss button.

 #### Auto dismissing alerts:
-To create an alert that dismisses automatically after a period of time, set the `show` prop to the number of seconds you would like the alert to remain visible for.
+To create a `<b-alert>` that dismisses automatically after a period of time, set the `show` prop to the number of seconds you would like the `<b-alert>` to remain visible for.